kd2org/opodsync/README.md

 // as this may add some load on your server
 // (default is FALSE)
 const DISABLE_USER_METADATA_UPDATE = true;

+// Disable passwordless, token-based authentication.
+// This is intended to support GPodder desktop which does not support passwords.
+// If you don't need this support, it may be a bit of a security issue to leave on,
+// so you may turn it off here: const DISABLE_TOKEN_AUTHENTICATION = true;
 ```

 ### Fetching and updating feeds metadata